 Korean-node has supported the community related with all the activities of ALMA observations, data processing, and analysis.
-We held 'Town meeting' at Seoul National University (SNU; 23 March), Korea Institute for Advanced Study (KIAS; 30 March), and KASI (04 April), which provided users with information on current ALMA capabilities, hands-on sessions using the Observing Tool and CASA for proposal preparation and ALMA science cases.
-We also held the ALMA Summer School to encourage graduated students and postdocs to utilize the ALMA Achieve data at Sobaek Mountain Observatory in August 21-25, 2017.
-Korean-node staff served as an Astronomers-on-Duty (AoD) at the Operations Support Facility in Chile for 2 weeks during the term in July.
+We held 'Town meeting' at Seoul National University (SNU; 7,12 March), Korea Institute for Advanced Study (KIAS; 21 March), and KASI (27 March), which provided users with information on current ALMA capabilities, hands-on sessions using the Observing Tool and CASA for proposal preparation and ALMA science cases.
+We also held the 2nd ALMA Summer School to encourage graduated students and postdocs to utilize the ALMA Achieve data at Sobaek Mountain Observatory in July 23-27, 2018.